unknownrpa/Astra-docs/primo-studio/projects.md

 # Working with projects

-A project within Primo Studio is a set of script files grouped into folders.
+A project within Astro Studio is a set of script files grouped into folders.
 The structure of a project is displayed on the Project palette.
 Within the file system, a project has the following view:

 Project folder